 Wi-Fi Protected Setup authentication, or WPS for short, disappeared from Android 9 Pie in an intentional move by Google due to security concerns, although it then promised that the feature would return in a future Android release, although perhaps in a slightly different form.
 Instead, Android Q supports a similar technology called Wi-Fi Easy Connect.
 Read More

 It was recently pointed out to us that Android P lacks support for the Wi-Fi Protected Setup authentication mode.
 WPS, as its known, is a protocol that allows a client Wi-Fi device to connect to a router using a PIN or a push-button and is widely regarded as being deeply insecure.
+In short, the PIN-based method for authentication is inherently crackable with a brute force attack, and the PIN mode is required to be enabled by default on routers with WPS support, making using WPS at all a Very Bad Idea.
 Read More

 Kingsoft, makers of the popular productivity app Kingsoft Office, today announced that the Android app has reached 210 million users around the world.
 To mark the event, the app has been rebranded to WPS Office and given a new icon to match.
 The announcement comes on the heels of the app's update to version 6.0, which introduces "over 100 feature updates and enhancements," including a revitalized interface, support for 44 languages, and - in Kingsoft's words - "much more."

 The app can view, create, and share office documents on any Android device running 2.1+, and offers collaboration features like edit tracking and comments.
 Read More